 Construction of an Equine Diagnostics, Surgical & Critical Care Unit along with upgrades to the existing Equine Hospital.

-The project involves the construction of a two-storey steel frame building with a mix of rain screen cladding, brickwork and glazing.
-McLaughlin & Harvey were also responsible for the refurbishment of the ICU rooms within the existing equine hospital.
+Works included the construction of a two-storey steel frame building with a mix of rain screen cladding, brickwork and glazing.
+We were also responsible for the refurbishment of the ICU rooms within the existing equine hospital.

 The new building contains a range of new build and refurbished spaces including first class clinical and teaching facilities, a diagnostics and emergency triage area, support hub and two state of the art operating theatres.